planteen/planteen.github.io/_notes/vim.md

 Move between splits `Ctrl+w Ctrl+w`

-Navigate to start/end of parents/braces `%`
+Navigate to start/end of parens/braces `%`

 Navigate to end of line `$`

+Navigate to end of file `G`

 Navigate to beginning of like `0`